-A growing danger for satellites or other spacecraft is space debris--the chips of paint, bolts, or even larger objects placed in orbit during the course of space launches, or created during antisatellite missile tests.
+A growing danger for satellites or other spacecraft is space debris--the chips of paint, bolts, or even larger objects placed in orbit during the course of space launches or created during anti-satellite missile tests.
 Space debris moves at 10km/s, so even small objects have the potential to cause serious damage.
-However, tracking the estimated 200,000+ objects between 1 and 10 centimeters is difficult.
-According to an article from 2015, China's 129 spacecraft in orbit experienced, on average, 30 close encounters (passing within 100 meters) with space debris each year.246 As referenced in Section 1, Chinese planners have committed to building an automated space debris removal system in the next ten years, which will require extremely accurate and up-to-date data on space debris' orbits.
+However, tracking the estimated 200,000+ objects between 1 and 10 centimeters in size is difficult.
+According to an article from 2015, China's 129 spacecraft in orbit experienced, on average, 30 close encounters (passing within 100 meters) with space debris each year.241 As referenced in Section 1, Chinese planners have committed to building an automated space debris removal system in the next ten years, which will require extremely accurate and up-to-date data on space debris' orbits.

-To mitigate the risk from this debris, in June 2015, the Chinese Academy of Sciences' National Astronomical Observatory and the China National Space Administration [国家航天局] established the Space Debris Monitoring and Application Center.247 SASTIND (as the parent organization of CNSA) and CAS National Astronomical Observatory jointly manage the Center.
-The Center is believed to be the leading organization in charge of China's Space Debris Avoidance

-System (SDAS).248 The Center provides early warning and analysis for more than 100 of China's satellites, tracking space debris and maintaining an independent catalog of space debris.249
+To mitigate the risk from this debris, in June 2015, the Chinese Academy of Sciences' National Astronomical Observatories of China and CNSA established the Space Debris Monitoring and Application Center.242 SASTIND (as the parent organization of CNSA) and the Observatory jointly manage the Center, which is believed to be the leading organization in charge of China's Space Debris Avoidance System (SDAS).243 The Center provides early warning and analysis for more than 100 of China's satellites, tracking and maintaining an independent catalog of space debris.244

-The announcement of the Center's establishment also noted that "can monitor not only debris, but also things much larger than debris, such as missiles, satellites, and high-speed aircraft.
-In other words, this Center has both civilian and military functions; in peacetime, it can provide early warning for Chinese aircraft in orbit; in wartime, it can provide early warning and coordinates for the People's Liberation Army to destroy enemy aircraft."
-The organization of the Center is unclear, but it appears to have begun receiving data from existing space debris tracking organizations.
-It is likely that the Changchun Observatory, which includes a space debris detection system [特大视场空间碎片探测系统], is involved.250 As of 2018, a new component, a space debris monitoring base [空间碎片监测基地] is under construction in Bayingolin [巴音郭楞州],251 Korla in Xinjiang.252 The base was estimated to cost 200 million RMB (\$28 million) and include large-aperture space telescopes, infrared optical sensors, and radars.253
+A press release announcing the Center's establishment also noted that it "can monitor not only debris, but also things much larger than debris, such as missiles, satellites, and high-speed aircraft.
+In other words, this Center has both civilian and military functions; in peacetime, it can provide early warning for Chinese spacecraft in orbit; in wartime, it can provide early warning and coordinates for the People's Liberation Army to destroy enemy aircraft."245 The organization of the Center is unclear, but it appears to have begun receiving data from existing space debris tracking organizations.
+It is likely that the Changchun Observatory, which includes a space debris detection system [特大视场空间碎片探测系统], is involved.246 As of 2018, a new component, a space debris monitoring base [空间碎片监测基地], is under construction in Korla, Bayingolin^{xvii} Prefecture in Xinjiang.247 The base was estimated to cost 200 million RMB (\$28 million) and include large-aperture space telescopes, infrared optical sensors, and radars.248

-The reference to its integration with missile and aircraft early warning systems suggests that the system is connected to China's network of missile early warning radars, believed to be operated by the PLASSF.
+The reference to its integration with missile and aircraft early warning systems suggests that the system is connected to China's network of missile early warning radars, believed to be operated by the SSF.

 China also sees space debris as an area for international cooperation.
-It has participated in the Inter-Agency Space Debris Coordination Committee (IADC) since 1995 and regards the center as an opportunity to further cooperation in this field.254
+It has participated in the Inter-Agency Space Debris Coordination Committee (IADC) since 1995 and regards the center as an opportunity to further cooperation in this field.249

-Space Remote Sensing Demonstration Center [航天遥感论证中心]
+Space Remote Sensing Demonstration Center[航天遥感论证中心]

-This demonstration center, jointly operated with the China Academy of Sciences' Institute of Remote Sensing Applications [中国科学院遥感应用研究所], was established in January 2004.255 It has participated in the calibration and testing of CBERS, Fengyun, and Huanjing series satellites.
+This demonstration center, jointly operated with the China Academy of Sciences' Institute of Remote Sensing Applications [中国科学院遥感应用研究所], was established in January 2004.250 It has participated in the calibration and testing of the CBERS, Fengyun, and Huanjing series satellites.

-A key focus of this organization appears to be the recruitment of foreign talent and access to remote sensing technology through international cooperation.256 It has cooperated with more than ten countries, including Thailand, France, Egypt, Australia, the United Kingdom, Germany, the United States, and Hungary.257
+A key focus of this organization appears to be the recruitment of foreign talent and access to remote sensing technology through international cooperation.251 It has cooperated with more than ten countries, including Thailand, France, Egypt, Australia, the United Kingdom, Germany, the United States, and Hungary.252 xvii 巴音郭楞州, is the full name but it is given as Bazhou [巴州].